Department of Student Affairs Administration in Higher Education

 Assessment and Evaluation in Student Affairs

 This course introduces students to the critical issues and practice of assessment and program evaluation in student affairs.
 The course reinforces the need to make data-driven decisions about how to best work with students at both two and four-year institutions.
-Course content will focus on assessment goals, methodologies to assess student learning and program outcomes, systemic program evaluation, identifying research questions associated with assessment and evaluation, and conducting critical reviews of existing research related to issues in student affairs.
+Course content will focus on assessment goals, methods to assess student learning and program outcomes, systematic program evaluation, identifying questions associated with assessment and evaluation, and conducting critical reviews of existing research related to issues in student affairs.
 Prerequisite: admission to student affairs administration in higher education MSED program.
-Offered Fall, Spring, Summer.
+Offered Spring.

 SAA 775 Cr.1-3

 Student Affairs Practicum